gravwell/js-client/CONTRIBUTING.md

 Other branch conventions are:

 - `dev` for the latest development version
-- `master` for the latest general released version
+- `main` for the latest general released version

 Once your work is done and [conforms with our style conventions](#style-conventions):